- Code THAI2003

 Upon successful completion, students will have the knowledge and skills to:

-- Use markers to produce a more coherent expression of ideas, cause-effect, and arguments in spoken and written language.
+- Use markers to produce a more coherent expression of ideas, cause-effect, and arguments in spoken and written Thai language.

 - Demonstrate a cultural understanding of Thai perceptions and practices regarding such topics as cultural and ethnic diversity, social hierarchy, and social mobility.